xcarpentier/rn-tourguide/README.md

 export default copilot()(HomeScreen)
 ```

-If you are looking for a working example, please check out [this link](https://github.com/mohebifar/react-native-copilot/blob/master/example/App.js).
+If you are looking for a working example, please check out [this link](https://github.com/xcarpentier/rn-tourguide/blob/master/App.tsx).

 ### Overlays and animation

 The overlay in react-native copilot is the component that draws the dark transparent over the root component.
-React-native copilot comes with two overlay components: `view` and `svg`.
+React-native copilot comes with two overlay components: `svg`.

-The `view` overlay uses 4 rectangles drawn around the target element using the `<View />` component.
-We don't recommend using animation with this overlay since it's sluggish on some devices specially on Android devices.

 The `svg` overlay uses an SVG path component for drawing the overlay.
 It offers a nice and smooth animation but it depends on `react-native-svg`.
 If you are using expo, you don't need to install anything and the svg overlay works out of the box.
 If not, you need to install and this package: